coffeeling12/DL4H/README.md

 pip install -r requirements.txt
 ```

+The requirements.txt lists all dependencies required for the replication.

 ## Data preparation

-First, download the dataset from these links:
+First, download the dataset (links can be referred to the README_orig.md):

 MIMIC-III